|

 Oyster sauce (optional)1 tbspFor extra depth of flavor, though optional

-• Beef: The choice of beef is critical for a stir fry recipe.
+• Beef: The choice of beef is critical for a stir-fry recipe.
 Opt for tender cuts like sirloin or flank steak, as they cook quickly and stay juicy.
 Thinly slicing the beef against the grain will help maintain its tenderness.

-• Garlic & Ginger: These two ingredients bring an aromatic depth and an extra layer of flavor to your stir fry.
+• Garlic & Ginger: These two ingredients bring an aromatic depth and an extra layer of flavour to your stir fry.
 Fresh ginger will give the dish a mild spicy kick that complements the beef.

 • Cornstarch: A small amount of cornstarch mixed with water is often used to thicken the sauce, giving it that glossy, restaurant-style finish.